Cover Image

 Figure 0x1 – Mocodo

 Mocodo is an online tool designed to help developers and database designers visualize and generate relational database schemas from a simple text description.
 Thanks to its ease of use and its ability to generate clear and understandable schemas, Mocodo has become a popular choice for teaching and professional projects.
-However, like any software, Mocodo is not exempt from security flaws, some of which can have severe consequences.

 Vulnerability Discovery

-The vulnerabilities in question were identified in PHP scripts that handle certain user inputs via web forms.
+The vulnerabilities were identified in PHP scripts that handle certain user inputs via web forms.
 These scripts do not properly filter user inputs, allowing the injection and execution of arbitrary commands on the server where Mocodo is installed.

 Technical Details of RCE Vulnerability in /web/generate.php (CVE-2024-35374)